Kanysh Satbayev: Research of Jezkazgan

 In 1926, after graduating from college and getting the qualification of a mining engineer, Satbayev was sent to an Atbasar trust of non-ferrous metals as head of the geological department, and a year later, was elected a member of the Board of Trusted Members.

 The jurisdiction of the trust was the Atbasar copper mine and the smelter of the unfinished Karsakpai village.
 Construction of the plant began a decade ago, when the British took the concession at the Karsakpaya area and began a search for copper.
 They built a smelter partially installed equipment, but much of the search was unsuccessful.
 With the onset of the February Revolution, the British left the factory, which was later decided to be finished by the Soviet regime.

 Satbayev, as Chief Geologist Trust, went there to explore the area and learn about the progress of the construction works.
 Specialists involved in mine and factory management about the prospects of development of copper mining in the region was very skeptical.
 They believed that its reserves will last for the next 10 to 15 years, not more.
 However, examining the terrain, Satpayev did not agree with them.
 He believed that in the Jezkazgan (then transliterated as Dzhezkazgan) area there were huge reserves of copper, which had never been found previously.
-Having Geolkom from the allocation on one machine, Satbayev launched a study area for the presence of metal.
+Satbayev launched a study area for the presence of metal.

-However, a year after he began, Satbayev came across a large reservoir of ore capacity of more than ten meters.
+A year after he began, Satbayev came across a large reservoir of ore capacity of more than ten meters.
 The analysis, conducted in Leningrad, showed that it was a previously unknown ore layer rich in copper.
 Thanks to this discovery, Satbayev was able to expand exploration work in 1928, increasing the number of machines to two.
 Finding three more large deposits, the geologist increased the amount of research on the second half of the year 1929.
 This year opened three more deposits and one new ore field.
 In these circumstances, Satbayev published in the journal "The national economy of Kazakhstan," an article that states that Jezkazgan may represent one of the richest provinces of copper in the world, larger than most provinces of the United States.
 Based on his assumptions, Satbayev concludes that the plant located near Karsakpay would not master the volume produced in the Jezkazgan ore.
 He also suggested that the region needed a dam and a broad-gauge railway.
 He came to the higher authorities with all the suggestions, appearing in the media, and even proposed the development of the region in the five-year plan of the Soviet economic development.